War in Donbas

-The Minsk ceasefire agreement was signed in September 2014.
-Despite the ceasefire, Russian-backed forces began an assault on Donetsk Airport, eventually capturing it in January 2015.
+The Minsk agreement was signed in September 2014.
+There was to be a ceasefire monitored by the OSCE; release of prisoners; withdrawal of illegal armed groups and foreign soldiers from Ukraine; withdrawal of heavy weaponry; elections in the Donbas under Ukrainian law; and granting self-governance ("special status") to rebel-held territories.
+On 16 September, Ukraine passed a law to grant this self-governance and schedule elections there for December.
+However, the separatists held their own elections in November, which violated the Minsk agreement.
+The ceasefire was also broken, and Russian-backed forces began an assault on Donetsk Airport, eventually capturing it in January 2015.
 A new ceasefire, Minsk II, was agreed on 12 February 2015.
-Immediately after, separatists renewed their offensive on Debaltseve and forced Ukraine's military to withdraw.
+Immediately after, Russian forces renewed their offensive on Debaltseve and forced Ukraine's military to withdraw.
 Both sides fortified their position by building networks of trenches, bunkers and tunnels, resulting in static trench warfare.
 Donbas remained a war zone, with dozens killed monthly.
-By the end of 2017, OSCE observers had counted around 30,000 people in military gear crossing from Russia at the two border checkpoints it was allowed to monitor, and documented military convoys crossing from Russia covertly.
-All sides agreed to a roadmap for ending the war in October 2019, but it remained unresolved.
+OSCE observers documented military convoys crossing from Russia covertly, and by the end of 2017 had counted around 30,000 people in military gear crossing from Russia at the two border checkpoints it was allowed to monitor.

+All sides agreed to the "Steinmeier formula" for ending the war in October 2019.
+Following a ceasefire and withdrawal of foreign soldiers, elections would be held under Ukrainian law and, if the OSCE deemed these free and fair, then the Donbas territories would be given "special status" and re-integrated into Ukraine.
+The Ukrainian side demanded control of its border and the right of internally displaced Ukrainians to return to the Donbas to vote.
+The Donbas separatists said they would not withdraw or disarm, refused to give up control of the border, and said they would seek integration with Russia.
+The Russian state continued to deny that its military was in the Donbas, insisting that elections be held while Russian and Russian-backed forces still controlled the territory and the border.
 During 2021, Russia's proxies stepped up their attacks as Russian forces massed near Ukraine's borders.
 Russia recognised the DPR and LPR as independent states on 21 February 2022 and deployed "peacekeeping" troops there.
 On 24 February, Russia began a full-scale invasion of Ukraine, subsuming the Donbas war into it.

 About 14,000 people were killed in the war: 6,500 Russian and Russian proxy forces, 4,400 Ukrainian forces, and 3,400 civilians on both sides.
 Most civilian casualties were in the first year.
 In 2011, Luhansk and Donetsk oblasts had a combined population of 6.1 million.
-As a result of the Donbas war, 2 million fled as refugees.
+As a result of the Donbas war, 2 million fled the region.